 So, how can you ensure you are efficiently crafting truly personal and innovative campaigns on a, sometimes, pretty large scale?

 Making something as public as a welcome email feel personal can seem like a challenge; especially as they are being sent to new subscribers who may be yet to have shared enough about themselves for you to gain a huge amount of insight for personalization.
-But with nearly 75% of customers expecting one, it is essential to get it right.

 Every time a customer receives a marketing message they’re not interested in, they lose a bit of respect for that brand, they are a little less likely to open their next message and are less likely to click through on the next offer, even if it is more relevant to their needs.